 CLAIM: Paul says that believers can be severed from Christ.
 Does this mean that Christians can lose their salvation?

 RESPONSE: It is clear that these are believers (v.1; 7-10).
 However, this doesn’t refer to losing salvation.
-These believers did not break the law; they kept the law (i.e. circumcision).
+These believers did not break the law; instead, they kept the law (i.e. circumcision).
 The sin of Galatians 5 is going back under law—not breaking it.
-It would be way out of bounds to use this passage to threaten Christians, who are in sin.
+It would be way out of bounds to use this passage to threaten Christians, who are living for sin.
 Instead, this refers to sanctification and spiritual growth.
 In a sense, Paul is saying that the power cord on their spiritual life will be unplugged, if they fall under law.
-There are a number of reasons to adopt this view.
+There are a couple of reasons to adopt this view.

 Earlier, Paul wrote, “You foolish Galatians, who has bewitched you, before whose eyes Jesus Christ was publicly portrayed as crucified?
 This is the only thing I want to find out from you: did you receive the Spirit by the works of the Law, or by hearing with faith?
 Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh?
 Did you suffer so many things in vain—if indeed it was in vain?”
 (Gal.
 3:1-4).
 The change from justification to sanctification is crystal clear, and the problem Paul sees is the fact that they are trying to be sanctified under the “works of the Law.”